Noctibus/BigData/README.md

 ## Description

-A simple website to search for a song and display statistics.
+A simple website to search for a Spotify song and display Spotify statistics.
 ## Getting Started

 ### Dependencies